 “[That night] is something that will always be a part of me.”
 Caelynn said to Colton.
 “It’s the most difficult thing in the world.
 It’s so painful and it screws up every ounce of you.”
 In a later episode she added, “It's not one episode on The Bachelor, it's not a hashtag.
 It truly is a movement."

-After Caelynn’s initial discussion of the incident, the show cut to a PSA for RAINN (the Rape, Abuse and Incest National Network) in what felt like an appropriate show of support for survivors.
+After Caelynn’s initial discussion of the incident, the show cut to a PSA for RAINN (the Rape, Abuse, and Incest National Network) in what felt like an appropriate show of support for survivors.
 Thanks for not screwing this up, ABC.
 More importantly, thanks to Caelynn for bringing the #MeToo conversation to fluffy, conservative television, a space where sexual assault is rarely discussed.

-Villainizing All Relationships With Authority Figures
+Villainizing all Relationships with Authority Figures

 People are going to date their professors and sleep with their bosses.
-And while I’m certainly not arguing in favour of more TV involving turbid love affairs between doe-eyed high schoolers and teachers who love literature, because gross, I also don’t want to see relationships with embedded power imbalances be universally condemned without nuance.
+And while I’m certainly not arguing in favor of more TV involving turbid love affairs between doe-eyed high schoolers and teachers who love literature, because gross, I also don’t want to see relationships with embedded power imbalances be universally condemned without nuance.

 “Chapter Seventy-Five” of Jane the Virgin nicely demonstrates the complexities of dating a so-called superior.
 In the episode, Jane visits the university where she attended grad school, only to catch sight of her former prof, also her former lover, kissing a young woman who is clearly a student.
 The sighting causes Jane to rethink her fling with the prof, which, although completely consensual, now suddenly seems “skeezy” in light of the fact that this guy has a type: students.

-“It’s weird,” Jane tells her boyfriend/baby daddy, Raphael, afterwards.
-“I didn’t think he took advantage of me at the time—I had a huge crush on him, and I went after him—but knowing that he’s slept with all these grad students, it just reframes everything.”
+“It’s weird,” Jane tells her boyfriend/baby daddy, Raphael, afterward.
+“I didn’t think he took advantage of me at the time—I had a huge crush on him, and I went after _him—_but knowing that he’s slept with all these grad students, it just reframes everything.”

 Raphael agrees that the situation feels icky and that student-teacher relationships are full of “intense power dynamics.”